-2. THE EPPA-EU MODEL
+2. The EPPA-EU model

-The Emissions Prediction and Policy Analysis (EPPA) model is a recursive dynamic multiregional general equilibrium model of the world economy that has been developed for analysis of climate change policy (Babiker et al., 2000a, Babiker et al., 2000b, Babiker et al., 2000c, Ellerman and Wing, 2000, Babiker and Eckaus, 2000, and Babiker and Jacoby, 1999).
+The Emissions Prediction and Policy Analysis (EPPA) model is a recursive dynamic multi-regional general equilibrium model of the world economy that has been developed for analysis of climate change policy (Babiker et al., 2000a, b, c; Ellerman and Sue Wing, 2000; Babiker and Eckaus, 2000; and Babiker and Jacoby, 1999).
 Previous versions of the model have been used extensively for this purpose (e.g., Jacoby et al., 1997; Ellerman and Decaux, 1998; Jacoby and Sue Wing, 1999; and Reilly et al., 1999).

-The current version of EPPA is built on a comprehensive energy-economy data set (GTAP4- $E^2$ ) that accommodates a consistent representation of energy markets in physical units as well as detailed accounts of regional production and bilateral trade flows.
+The current version of EPPA is built on a comprehensive energy-economy data set $(GTAP4-E^5)$ that accommodates a consistent representation of energy markets in physical units as well as detailed accounts of regional production and bilateral trade flows.
 The base year for the model is 1995 and it is solved recursively at 5-year intervals.
-A full documentation of the current version of EPPA is provided in Babiker et al., 2000d.
+A full documentation of the current version of EPPA is provided in Babiker et al. (2000d).